tpaidi/SER598-build-tools-website/content/docs/tutorial/_index.md

 - Basic understanding of HTML, CSS, and JavaScript
 - Familiarity with command-line interfaces
 - Emphasising that you should have built a couple of web applications using HTML, CSS and vanilla JavaScript!
+{{% hint info %}}
+**Note about all the source code used in this tutorial**
+All the source code used for the guides throughout this tutorial resides on this [remote git respository](https://github.com/tpaidi/SER598-build-tools-tutorial).

+Specific folders will be referenced in granular detail when we dive deeper into each activity!
+{{% /hint %}}

 <!-- {{<button relref="/docs/history">}}>> History{{</button>}} -->